 Handle chunked messages with multiple producers and one ordered consumer

 When multiple publishers publish chunked messages into a single topic, the broker stores all the chunked messages coming from different publishers in the same managed-ledger.
 As shown below, Producer 1 publishes message M1 in three chunks M1-C1, M1-C2 and M1-C3.
 Producer 2 publishes message M2 in three chunks M2-C1, M2-C2 and M2-C3.
 All chunked messages of the specific message are still in order but might not be consecutive in the managed-ledger.
 This brings some memory pressure to the consumer because the consumer keeps separate buffer for each large message to aggregate all chunks of the large message and combine them into one message.

 A consumer is a process that attaches to a topic via a subscription and then receives messages.

-Messages can be received from brokers either synchronously (sync) or asynchronously (async).
+Messages are received from brokers either synchronously (sync) or asynchronously (async).